autobounds/autobounds-vscode/docs/extension-guide.md

 - **Local binary not found**: Confirm `autobounds` resolves on your `PATH` or set `autobounds.path` to the absolute executable.
 - **Docker unavailable**: Run `docker --version` in your terminal to verify installation.
 Restart Docker Desktop if needed.
 - **Jupyter REPL not reachable**: Ensure the configured port is open and not blocked by a firewall.
 Re-run the command after closing lingering containers.
+- **Jupyter container exits immediately**: Make sure you are running the latest extension build which starts Jupyter with `--allow-root`.
+Older builds may stop the container if it runs as root.
 - **Repeated install prompts**: Choose "Ignore" when prompted if you do not want further reminders.
 You can clear the suppression from the extension's global state via `Developer: Open Extensions Folder` and removing the stored state file.

 ## Developing the Extension